 Companions and Animals for Reform and Equity [CARE] is a Black, Indigenous, and People of Color [BIPOC] led organization inspired to rethink and rebuild Animal Welfare [Animal Protection].
-Our goal is to do this in a way that honors and reflects the well-being of all people; making Human and Animal Well-being our primary focus.
+Our goal is to do this in a way that honors and reflects the well-being of all people; making Human and Animal Well-being [see terms] our primary focus.

-While well-intended toward animals, the Animal Welfare [Animal Protection] Field often falls short of its mission because its philosophy and practices often don’t include human well-being.
+While well-intended toward animals, the Animal Welfare [Animal Protection] Field often falls short of its mission because its philosophy and practices often don’t include Human and Animal Well-being.
 That includes the field’s failure to be inclusive and less biased toward People of Color and other marginalized groups.
 The harm and lack of inclusion within the Animal Welfare field [Sheltering, Animal Control, Pet Adoption, Veterinary Education and Medicine, Pet Retail] are rarely addressed even though these collective sectors touch millions and have an economic impact of well over 100 Billion Dollars.
 As a counterbalance, CARE is creating equitable spaces and policies using a multidisciplinary approach.

 To that end, we take a Scholar Advocate approach to Research and Development.
 This means our research team is in the field, partnering with communities in a quest for information used to tailor solutions.
 Our Narrative Division is focused on Truth Telling because it’s so needed, and so often more beautiful than fiction.
 Our CARE Center Division is working with underserved BIPOC communities throughout the country helping to build and assist Human and Animal related organizations.
 And our Environmental Justice & Policy Division adds a much need layer of policy protection and advocacy over the whole of what we do.